larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 Topic of the lecture on October 1st was Branch-and-Bound, see [slides](lecture6.pdf).
 This does not appear in the main textbook.
 For reference, see Chapter 7 in Wolseley's book.
 " %}

+{% include collapse.html collapse="Week 41" content="

+In the lecture on October 6th, we discussed an kernel for Vertex Cover based on the LP relaxation, see [slides](lecture7.pdf)), which follows Chapter 2.5 of the textbook.

+In the lectures on October 7th and October 9th, we looked at FPT algorithms for integer linear programs, specifically the Eisenbrand-Weismantel algorithm, see [slides](lecture8.pdf)) and [more slides](lecture9.pdf)).
+We also looked at an application for Closest String, see [exercises](exer4.pdf).
+This is based on relatively new research that came out after the textbook appeared.
+As additional material see the [lecture notes](EW-notes.pdf).

+" %}

 Materials by topics